 HMO's are still one of the more popular health management options that employers offer, for a number of reasons.

 - They are relatively easy to manage because of flat rate premiums for plan member types.

 - Claims are less worrisome for plan members because they know how much their portion is, including office co-pays.

 - HMOs are often cheaper health care plans for employers and members over the life of the plans.

 - The quality of the doctors and health care centers are carefully monitored to the highest of standards, so plan members know they are getting the best possible care.

 - Expensive medical claims are controlled by an HMO approval process before they take place, and this also protects consumers from fraud.

-What are Trends in the Health Care Market about HMO Use?
+Trends in the Health Care Market About HMO Use

 According to the experts in health care, the trend away from traditional fee-for-service health care plans has been steady over the last 2 decades.
 The US Department of Labor advises that fee-for-service plans accounted for 96 percent of health care plans offered by medium and large public employers in 1984 and 20 years later they account for less than 15 percent of employer-provided health insurance.
 Managed health care policies continue to replace former cash-for-service health programs.